 Nadimpalli ML, de Lauzanne A, Phe T, et al. Escherichia coli ST410 among humans and the environment in Southeast Asia.
 Int J Antimicrob Agents.
 2019;54(2):228-232. doi: 10.1016/j.ijantimicag.2019.05.024. [link]

-Exposure to zoonotic Staphylococcus aureus among industrial hog operation workers and their household contacts in the USA
+Exposure to zoonotic Staphylococcus aureus among hog operation workers and their families

 Nadimpalli ML, Stewart JR, Pierce E, et al. Face mask use and persistence of livestock-associated Staphylococcus aureus nasal carriage among industrial hog operation workers and household contacts, USA.
 Environ Health Perspect 2018;126(12). [link]